gamiphy/android-sdk/README.md

 ## Registering the users

-As Gamibot is a loyality program that should be able to give points for the users, you can simply register your users for our SDK by calling this method.
+You can simply register your users for our SDK by calling this method.

 ```kotlin
    GamiBot.getInstance().loginSDK(context, User(email,name,hash))